Factors to Consider

 School-By-School Employment Statistics: The American Bar Association collects data from accredited law schools concerning the employment statistics for their graduates.
 It publishes that information in the form of “Employment Summary Reports.”
 Review the reports for relevant employment statistics including, for example, the number of graduates employed as full-time practicing lawyers within 9 months of graduation, the number of graduates still unemployed 9 months after graduation, and the breakdown of graduates’ jobs by category and location.

 Law School Transparency School Reports: Law School Transparency is a private organization that collects and publishes information concerning accredited law schools’ admissions profiles, costs, graduates’ jobs, graduates’ salaries, and job trends.
+Their LST reports also allow you to compare law schools side by side.

 Interviews with Law School Admissions Deans: Admissionsdean.com has interviewed numerous law school admissions deans.
 The transcripts from those interviews are available here.